 We are active in June and July each summer with routine meetings.
 Some of our existing students will take the summer off, which is okay.
 As summer is our main recruiting period, we encourage interested students and their families to check out our team.
-We have an off-season competition at the end of July for which students will be working on a robot in preparation for, in addition to some outreach activities.
+We have an off-season competition towards the end of July (July 22, 2023) for which students will be working on a robot in preparation for, in addition to some outreach activities.
 The July competition is a full day on a Saturday.
-However, there is an option for families to help set up and do robot practice Friday evening.
+However, there is an option for families to help set up and participate in robot practice Friday evening.

 During August, we won’t have regular meetings.
-However, we will be doing some outreach activities and hosting an open house.
+However, we will have an end of season celebration and will host an open house.

 Winter through Early Spring

 The official FIRST Robotics Competition starts with season kick-off, typically the first Saturday after New Years Day.
 This is when the team gets serious.
 In addition to the regular meetings, we will have additional meetings to support specific tasks.
 During the final weeks of build, it is not unusual to have students working on the robot six days a week.
 However, not all students are typically involved all six days.
 There is flexibility.

 Once we are done with main competitions, we typically stand down during the remainder of April through Memorial Day weekend except for a parents meeting and possibly an outreach event.